DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Experiments

 \subsection{Ablations}

-\textbf{FreeU.} We empirically demonstrate the effectiveness of FreeU in our method.
-FreeU is based on a U-Net architecture of diffusion models, modifying the scale of upsampling features in its decoder using a parameter $b$.
-As illustrated in Fig.~\ref{fig:ablation} (a)-(d), the results from using FreeU with $b=1.1$ exhibit better quality compared to those obtained without FreeU (i.e., using the vanilla U-Net model).
-We maintained the \( s \) value consistent with the original FreeU settings, which control the scale of low-frequency features in skip connections.
+We demonstrate the effectiveness of FreeU in our method with qualitative and quantitative comparisons.
+FreeU modifies the scale of upsampling features in U-Net decoder using a parameter $b$.
 In this framework, increasing the value of $b$ leads to the suppression of high-frequency components in an image.
 We hypothesize that this characteristic of FreeU facilitates easier editing.
 However, if $b$ is set too high, the editing process becomes excessively easy.
 This hypothesis is supported by the results shown in Fig.~\ref{fig:ablation} (b) and (c), where the use of FreeU with $b=1.3$ results in excessive editing.
 This over-editing is not confined to the primary subject but extends to the background as well.
 While increasing $b$ in FreeU can enhance the editing process, excessive suppression of high-frequency components can lead to overly smooth results and unintended editing artifacts.

-\textbf{Decreasing timestep sampling.} In this section, we demonstrate the validity of decreasing timestep sampling.
-For a fair comparison, the experimental settings are identical, with 500 iterations used in each case, except for the timestep sampling algorithm.
-As shown in Fig.~\ref{fig:ablation}, the editing result with decreasing timestep sampling converges to a fine-detailed result, while the result with random timestep sampling exhibits over-saturated colors and fails to maintain background consistency within the same editing time.
-Thus, decreasing timestep sampling leads to faster convergence.
+As shown in Tab.~\ref{tab:freeu_ablation_quanti}, despite CLIP directional similarity increases as $b$ increases, the values of the other metrics are decreased in $b=1.3$.
+Thus, FreeU with a setting of $b=1.1$ achieves balanced results.